therealklanni/html-css/README.md

 Elements that occur **exactly once** inside a page should use IDs, otherwise, use classes.
 When in doubt, use a class name.

-* **Good** candidates for ids: header, footer, modal popups.
+* **Good** candidates for IDs: header, footer, modal popups.
-* **Bad** candidates for ids: navigation, item listings, item view pages (ex: issue view).
+* **Bad** candidates for IDs: navigation, item listings, item view pages (ex: issue view).

-When styling a component, start with a class namespace (prefer class names over ids), prefer direct descendant selectors by default, and use as little specificity as possible.
+When styling a component, start with a class namespace (prefer class names over IDs), prefer direct descendant selectors by default, and use as little specificity as possible.
 Here is a good example:

 ```html
 <ul class="category-list">